hawkeyexp/auto_offset_z/README.md

 offsetadjust: 0.0               # Manual offset correction option - start with zero and optimize during print with babysteps
                                   1) If you need to lower the nozzle from -0.71 to -0.92 for example your value is -0.21.
                                   2) If you need to move more away from bed add a positive value.
+                                  3) With version 0.0.5 of this plugin you can optinal use a parameter for example: AUTO_OFFSET_Z OFFSETADJUST=0.1 - this way the value from config section is ignored.

 </code></pre>
 ## Installation: